 - Create or isolate a normal copy of the gene

-- Develop a viral vector to carry the gene to the cell
+- Develop a viral vector to carry genetic material into cells

 - Insert the gene-carrying vector into the body

 - The viral vector delivers the gene to the tumor microenvironment or immune system cells